chenle02/Open_Slides_for_Linear_Algebra/readme.md

-# Open slides for Linear Algebra
+# Open slides (with Latex source codes) for Linear Algebra
 1. In this repo, we share the slides for the course "Math 221 -- Linear Algebra" in the Department of Mathematics, Emory University, taught by me in 2021 Spring.